wp-plugins/shipway-shipment-tracking-and-notify/readme.txt

 == Screenshots ==

-1. /assets/shipway1.png
+1. Shipway Tracking.
-2. /assets/shipway2.png
+2. Track all couriers at one place.
-3. /assets/shipway3.png
+3. Easy notofications.

 == Upgrade Notice ==